Food Waste Composting

 Special Event Recycling

-Each year on April 20th, the UW community comes together to celebrate environmental and sustainability efforts on campus.
+Each year in April, the UW community comes together to celebrate environmental and sustainability efforts on campus.
 Groups and departments setup booths to share their mission, educate others, and encourage people to get involved in environmental issues.
 UW Recycling takes an active role in Earth Day festivities on campus each year, participating on the planning committee and providing a booth that offers education, games and resources to help people navigate what’s recyclable and compostable on campus.
 The day’s exhibitor fair, speakers, Husky Green Awards, and solar-powered concert have become well known.

 Husky Neighborhood Cleanup